AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

 Release Date: **January 11, 2022**

-* Fixed s.tl() to gracefully ignore objects with href objects instead of href strings.
+* The link tracking call `s.tl()` now verifies that the object which is passed to it contains an `href` attribute of type `string`.
+If it is not a `string`, then it will gracefully ignore the `href` attribute instead of failing.
+This can occur when passing `svg` objects to the link tracking call.

 ## Version 2.22.3